What a single mom, a doctor, a university professor, a lifelong martial artist, and a fitness coach learned from their MovNat Combatives experience

 Danny: I’m MovNat’s Performance Director, COO, and one of our Master Instructors.
 My background includes 18 years of wrestling, 10 years of Brazilian Jiu Jitsu/Sambo, 3 years of Judo, and 1 year of Muay Thai/American Boxing.
 I wrestled in college and achieved the rank of brown belt in BJJ, Judo, and Sambo.
 I also trained for and competed in amateur MMA for a brief time period.
 My highest achievement in competitive sport was a bronze medal at the UWW (formerly FILA) world grappling championships at 84kg.
 Academically, I studied biology and archaeology in college before transitioning into exercise science.
 I was a personal trainer and gym owner for 10+ years before I joined the leadership team at MovNat.

 Christa: I’m Christa.
-I’m a chiropractor, natural movement nerd and Operations Director for MovNat.
+I’m a chiropractor and natural movement nerd.
 I’ve been a rock climber, trail runner and skier, with most of my training being geared toward being better at those sports – until I found MovNat and saw it as a holistic, life-training system.
 Not only does MovNat incorporate fitness & strength training, but alignment & mobility training that is too often lacking in modern fitness systems – and a big reason why people end up on my table with back pain and other issues.
 From the beginning, I loved the movement ‘domains’ introduced in the Training Manual – Locomotive, Combatives & Aquatics.
 That really highlighted to me the comprehensive, evolutionary approach of MovNat training.
 I had zero experience or background in self-defense before taking Combatives, but was inspired to take it as a logical “next step” in my natural movement practice progression.

 Chris: My name is Chris Redig.
 My love of Natural Movement is rooted in a love of adventure.
 Traveling, SCUBA diving, hiking and enjoying nature motivates my training.
 Six years ago, I started to consistently train – mostly calisthenics.
 Three years ago, I switched to gymnastic strength training.
 The results were good, but there was always a gap between my passions and my training.
 In 2015, I read Natural Born Heroes by Christopher McDougall.
 From then on, MovNat was on my radar.
 In 2018, I finally pulled the trigger.
 The L1, L2 and Combatives certifications were offered back to back in Albuquerque.
 The timing was perfect.
 So, I took the jump.
 To be honest, MovNat Combatives felt a bit risky.
 My only previous self-defense training was a year of Krav Maga over 12 years ago.
 I felt pretty unprepared, but I knew I’d hate myself, if I passed up the opportunity.